 If this seems intrusive, remember this is a discretionary reduction, so the council is entitled to ask for details about your finances.
 Your application is likely to be rejected if you don’t send this, and you won’t win an appeal.

 When the council just says “send supporting evidence” without a list, you should attach an I&E sheet and your two most recent bank statements.
-If you have a partner, you need to attach their bank statements as well.
+If you have a partner who lives with you, attach their bank statements as well.
 If you have several bank accounts, send them all – you don’t want the council thinking you have another account with a lot of money in it!

-Also include any other documents you think help explain your situation.
+Also include any other documents that may help explain your situation.